scoulomb/misc-notes/lab-env/others.md

 ### Could use Rancher

 - https://rancher.com/docs/rancher/v2.5/en/quick-start-guide/deployment/quickstart-vagrant/
-- VT-X+Enabling can check it is enable via taskmgr/CPU
+- VT-X+Enabling can check it is enable via taskmgr/CPU (then docker 4 windows will not work)
 - https://superuser.com/questions/1153470/vt-x-is-not-available-but-is-enabled-in-bios
 - Solved vtx issue by doing